Tilak-96/ML-proj2-SER-task/README.md

  (A) All the model training were done at the idiap's grid systems.

-  (B) Idiap hold the licence to use IEMOCAP database for research purposes.
+ (B) Idiap hold the licence to use IEMOCAP database for academic/research purposes.